Shock-OS/Shock-OS/README.md

  - Built-in Flatpak support
  - Debian-based, so Snap free (yay!)

-Shock OS is somewhat inspired by Linux Mint's philosophy, and was created out of an absence of a Pi-compatible version Linux Mint (or an equivalent distro).
+Shock OS is somewhat inspired by Linux Mint's philosophy, and was created out of an absence of a Pi-compatible version of Linux Mint (or an equivalent distro).
 It is NOT, however, based on or affiliated with Linux Mint.

 Recommended Pi models:
  - Raspberry Pi 5 (4 GB of RAM or more for comfortable usage)